 Fires when all required signers have completed their signatures on a DocuSign envelope.

-When listing agreement is fully executed by seller and agent, trigger workflow to create new listing deal in CRM, upload signed contract to Google Drive, and notify transaction coordinator to begin marketing prep.
+When an LOI is fully executed by the seller and buyer entity, trigger a workflow to create a new acquisition deal in CRM, upload the signed LOI to Google Drive, and notify the deal team to open the diligence checklist.

 Fires when a DocuSign envelope is sent to recipients for signing.

-When offer package is sent to seller, create task in CRM for listing agent to follow up in 2 hours, and log activity in deal timeline.
+When a PSA package is sent to seller's counsel, create a task in CRM for the acquisitions lead to follow up in 2 hours, and log activity in the deal timeline.

 Fires when a specific recipient completes their portion of signing (useful in multi-party workflows).

-When buyer signs purchase agreement, send notification to listing agent that offer is ready for presentation to seller, and automatically route envelope to seller for review.
+When the buyer entity signs the PSA, send a notification to seller's counsel that the executed buyer copy is ready, and automatically route the envelope to the seller for execution.

 Fires when a recipient declines to sign or the sender voids the envelope.

-If buyer declines to sign offer, immediately notify buyer agent via Slack and SMS, create task to follow up on objections, and mark deal as 'Offer Declined' in CRM.
+If the seller declines to countersign the LOI, immediately notify the acquisitions lead via Slack and SMS, create a task to follow up on the open terms, and mark the deal as 'LOI Declined' in CRM.

 Fires when a recipient opens and views the DocuSign envelope (but hasn't signed yet).

-When seller opens offer package, send alert to listing agent: 'Seller is reviewing offer now' so agent can stand by for questions or immediate follow-up.
+When the seller opens the PSA package, send an alert to the acquisitions lead: 'Seller is reviewing the PSA now' so the lead can stand by for questions or immediate follow-up.

-Fires when a designated recipient (e.g., 'Seller 1') completes their signature, even if other signers are still pending.
+Fires when a designated recipient (e.g., 'Sponsor 1') completes their signature, even if other signers are still pending.

-When first seller signs but second seller (spouse) hasn't, send reminder to second seller and alert agent to follow up if not completed within 6 hours.
+When the sponsor signs the JV agreement but the guarantor hasn't, send a reminder to the guarantor and alert the associate to follow up if not completed within 6 hours.

 Creates a new DocuSign envelope using a pre-built template, auto-populating merge fields with data from CRM or form submission.

-When new listing deal created in CRM, generate listing agreement envelope with seller name, property address, listing price, and commission terms pre-filled.
+When a new acquisition deal is created in CRM, generate an LOI envelope with target entity name, property address, offer price, and due-diligence terms pre-filled.

 Sends an envelope to specified recipients with optional custom email message and signing order.

-After assembling purchase offer package, send to buyer first for signature, then automatically route to listing agent and seller once buyer completes.
+After assembling the PSA package, send to the buyer entity first for signature, then automatically route to seller's counsel and the seller once the buyer completes.

 Downloads the fully executed PDF document with all signatures and certificate of completion.

-When purchase agreement is fully signed, download the completed PDF and upload to Google Drive in the property's transaction folder for easy access by all parties.
+When the PSA is fully signed, download the completed PDF and upload to Google Drive in the deal's closing folder for easy access by counsel and lender.

 Cancels a pending envelope, preventing further signatures and notifying all recipients that the document is no longer valid.

-If seller accepts a backup offer before the first buyer signs, void the original offer envelope and send notification that the offer is no longer being considered.
+If the seller accepts a competing bid before your team signs, void the original LOI envelope and send notification that the offer is no longer being pursued.

 Manually trigger a reminder email to signers who haven't completed their signatures.

-If buyer hasn't signed disclosure acknowledgments 48 hours before deadline, send urgent reminder via DocuSign and also trigger SMS notification.
+If an LP hasn't signed the subscription agreement 48 hours before the capital call deadline, send an urgent reminder via DocuSign and also trigger an SMS notification.

 Change recipient email, name, or signing order before the envelope is sent.

-If seller provides an updated email address after envelope is created but before sending, update recipient email to ensure they receive the contract.
+If an LP provides an updated signatory email after the envelope is created but before sending, update the recipient email to ensure they receive the subscription documents.

 Retrieves current status of an envelope (sent, delivered, completed, declined, voided) and signing progress by recipient.

-Display a real-time dashboard in your CRM showing signing status of all active contracts: green for completed, yellow for pending, red for expired.
+Display a real-time dashboard in your CRM showing signing status of all active LOIs, PSAs, and subscriptions: green for completed, yellow for pending, red for expired.

 Creates an envelope from uploaded PDF files rather than templates, useful for one-off documents.

-When seller provides a unique repair addendum drafted by their attorney, upload the PDF to DocuSign and send for signatures alongside standard amendment forms.
+When the lender provides a custom estoppel form drafted by their counsel, upload the PDF to DocuSign and send for signatures alongside standard closing documents.

 Get started in approximately 15 minutes for basic setup; 45 minutes to create templates and test first workflow

-Sign up for DocuSign at docusign.com (Real Estate plan offers templates and branding).
+Sign up for DocuSign at docusign.com (Business Pro or higher offers templates and branding).
 Navigate to Settings → Integrations → Apps and Keys.
-Create a new app called 'n8n Real Estate Automation' and note your Integration Key.
+Create a new app called 'n8n CRE Automation' and note your Integration Key.
 Add a Redirect URI (for OAuth, use https://[your-n8n-domain]/rest/oauth2-credential/callback).
 Generate an RSA keypair and download the private key—you'll upload this to n8n.

 Use DocuSign's Developer Demo account (free) to test your workflows before going live.
 It functions identically to production but sends test envelopes that are clearly marked as demos.